Who is Yewande Biala? Meet the Love Island series 5 contestant and scientist

 Meet Yewande Biala…

 Who is Yewande coupled up with on Love Island?
-Yewande coupled up with Michael after the two failed to find a match in the initial coupling ceremony.
-But now that new boy Danny has asked her out on a date, could that all be about to change?
+Yewande coupled up with Michael after the two failed to find a match in the initial coupling ceremony – but it was clear from early on that they were destined to be just friends.
+Much to the delight of Love Island viewers, Yewande is now happily coupled up with Danny.

 Age: 23